Rockies beat Padres 8-3 to end skid behind Márquez, Alonso

+SAN DIEGO (AP) — It has been a while since the Colorado Rockies played a game like this one.

-SAN DIEGO (AP) — Yonder Alonso hit his 100th career homer during Colorado’s four-run sixth inning and German Márquez pitched eight strong innings for the struggling Rockies, who beat the San Diego Padres 8-3 Sunday to snap a five-game losing streak.
+Yonder Alonso hit his 100th career homer during Colorado’s four-run sixth inning and German Márquez pitched eight strong innings for the Rockies, who beat the San Diego Padres 8-3 Sunday to snap a five-game losing streak.

 The Rockies won for just the seventh time in 26 games.
 They are 13-31 since June 21.

+“That’s how you win.
+You get good starting pitching and timely hitting,” manager Bud Black said.
+“That’s what happened today.
+Obviously, the goal is to make that happen tomorrow; good pitching and timely hitting, and we just haven’t had that for the greater part of a month.”

-Márquez (11-5) allowed two solo homers but otherwise shut down the Padres.
-He permitted three runs and five hits, struck out nine and walked two.
-He also hit an RBI single in the sixth.
+Márquez (11-5) gave up three runs and five hits, struck out nine and walked two.
+He also hit an RBI single in the sixth and had two sacrifice bunts.

+“I thought German was outstanding,” Black said.
+“Again, he found his breaking ball.
+I thought in the middle innings, about the fourth, fifth, sixth, really, really good breaking ball.
+They were swinging at the ball down below the zone, so that was telling me that out of the hand it was looking like a strike and it was diving down below the zone.”

+Márquez said his mindset was “to keep the ball down and go as far as I can.”

 Francisco Mejía homered in the second and rookie Josh Naylor connected in the third to give the Padres a 2-0 lead that Alonso erased in the sixth.